rilianx/Research/papers/convexity_detection.md

 is used to solve large scale global optimization (LSGO) problems.

 LSGO problems generally refer to optimization problems with dimension greater than or equal to 1000.

 The authors propose in the paper a decomposition method for dealing with large scale global optimization problems.
 The idea seems to be interesting, however i think the paper is poorly written (need english proofreading) and needs to be restructured.

 Methods and concepts are not clearly introduced.
 For instance, LSGO problems should be introduced with more details in the introduction (are discrete/continuous, convex/nonconvex, differentiable, have constraints?); it is not clear **what decomposition methods actually do**; also is not clear what do you mean with accuracy of the decomposition.

 The paper lacks a background section which explains clearly the problem and the notation that will be used in the rest of the paper.
 Assume that readers are not expert in your field, thus concept should be explained patient and clearly to them.
 For instance, Fig. 1 is very difficult to understand, because the notation has not been explained before.
-Also, I am not familiarized with the concept "variables interaction structure", thus I do not understand what are you talking about in section 2.1
+Also, I am not familiarized with the concept "variables interaction structure", thus I do not understand what are you talking about in section 2.1.

-Avoid **acronyms** in the **abstract** unless the **acronym** is commonly understood and used multiple times in the **abstract**.
-If an **acronym** is used in the **abstract**, it must be spelled out (defined) in the **abstract**, and then spelled out again the first time it is used in the body of the paper.
+If an acronym is used in the abstract, it must be defined again the first time it is used in the body of the paper.

-LSGO problems are not clearly defined in the introduction.
-Are discrete/continuous, convex/nonconvex, differentiable, have constraints?

-From introduction I do not fully understand **what decomposition methods actually do**.
-It should be explained in a much more detailed way.
-Also is not clear what do you mean with accuracy of the decomposition.

-complexity --> time complexity?

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEwMDAwOTY3NTAsLTE1ODg3NTMzMjUsLT
+eyJoaXN0b3J5IjpbLTE1NDc5MjU2ODIsLTE1ODg3NTMzMjUsLT
 E3MDA4NjQ2MSwtMTI3OTI1ODM2NSwxMzQ4Nzg2OTIzLDE0MjEy
 ODcxMSwtMTEzMzQ2MjcyMSwxODc1ODYyNjM2LC0xOTEwMzQ0ND
 QzLC0yODIzOTg4OTcsLTIwMzgwMzg5MzIsMjU1MzE0MDA1LC03